Calverley: History

-Administration
+In 1931 the parish had a population of 3655.

+Governance

-The village was part of the Municipal Borough of Pudsey alongside Farsley until 1974, though for centuries previously both Pudsey and Farsley were part of the Calverley parish.
+Historically, Calverley was an ecclesiastical parish in the district of Bradford and the Morley wapentake.
+In 1894 Calverley Urban District was formed and on 1 April 1937 it was abolished and merged into the Municipal Borough of Pudsey, where it remained until its abolition in 1974.
+Both Pudsey and Farsley were part of the Calverley parish.

 Sports and recreation

 The recreation ground in Victoria Park is home to Calverley St Wilfrid's Cricket Club.
 There are two golf courses to the south of the village: Woodhall Hills (established 1905) off Woodhall Road, and Calverley Golf Club off Woodhall Lane.